 WPFC Alumna voted as a 3rd team NSCAA All-Far West Region selection

-(2011) - WPFC Alumna Jordan Salisbury (Federal Way, WA) was named 3rd Team All-Pacific Region by the National Soccer Coaches Association of America (NSCAA).
+WPFC Alumna and Seattle University senior defender Jordan Salisbury was named 3rd Team All-Pacific Region by the National Soccer Coaches Association of America (NSCAA).

 "We are so proud of Jordan’s accomplishment.
 She is in some very good company on the All-Region teams.
 This individuals is extremely talented athlete and a great leader of our team.
 She works extremely hard each and every day, and her award is very much deserved," Seattle U head coach Woodward said.

 Seattle University finished the 2011 season with a 12-6-1 record, including a 2-0 victory over nationally-ranked and NCAA Tournament participant Portland.
 Woodward won her 200th career match as head coach of the Redhawks and is nominated by the Seattle Sports Commission for Female Sports Star of the Year, with the winner of the online voting to be announced at the Sports Star of the Year Awards next Wednesday, Jan.
 25, at Benaroya Hall.

 The Seattle University women’s soccer team will join the Western Athletic Conference next season and will be immediately eligible for the league title and the automatic bid to the NCAA Tournament that accompanies the conference tournament championship.